vgrazi/keepalive/README.md

 # keepalive
 Keeps a remote session alive by moving the cursor one pixel back and forth if it has not moved.

 Launch the application.
-Once it is running, be sure to click into the remote meeting that you want to keep alive.
+Once it is running, be sure to click into the remote session that you want to keep alive.